Wandaboma/Mining-and-Assessing-Issue-Processes/README.md

 4. choose the optimal K by proposed metrics

 ### entropy-resolution.py
-calculate variables for RQ2
+Calculate variables for RQ2, including control variables, independent variables and dependent variables

 ### detailed_resolution.py
-calculate variables for RQ3
+calculate variables for RQ3, including control variables, independent variables and dependent variables

 ### algorithm_effectiveness.py
-single sided Mann-Whitney U test for RQ1
+Perform single sided Mann-Whitney U test for RQ1, comparing the result of original clustering algorithm and our proposed clustering algorithm.

+Use the output from kmeans_clustering.py step 3 as input.

 ### analysis_marco.r
 R file to build GLMM models for RQ2